nuxt/docs/en/guide/routing.md

   context.userAgent = process.server ? context.req.headers['user-agent'] : navigator.userAgent
 }
 ```
-Middlewares will be called server-side once (on the first request to the Nuxt app or when page refreshes) and client-side when navigating to further routes.
+In universal mode, middlewares will be called server-side once (on the first request to the Nuxt app or when page refreshes) and client-side when navigating to further routes.
+In SPA mode, middlewares will be called client-side on first request and when navigating to further routes.

 The middleware will be executed in series in this order:

-1. `nuxt.config.js`
+1. `nuxt.config.js` (in the order within the file)
 2. Matched layouts
 3. Matched pages